Hoosfive/LinkFinder/README.md

 but this happens if the text or links are specific.
 An example of a link that the program finds well and completely: https://vk.com/random_images?z=photo-79892833_456252205%2Falbum-79892833_00%2Frev

+install python 3.x if you want to use exe